-PSYC 8000: The Profession of Psychology (no credit) PSYC 9040/MMI 904: Proseminar: Learning (3 credits) PSYC 9560: Proseminar: Developmental Psychology (3 credits) MMI 813 Applications of Statistics in Psychology (3 credits) or PSYC 9130 Applications of Advance Statistics in Psychology (3 credits) PSYC 9150 Experimental Analysis of Behavior (3 credits) PSYC 9160 Behavior Analytic Approaches to Organizational Change and Human Performance Improvement (3 credits) PSYC 9050/MMI 905 Applied Behavior Analysis in Education (3 credits) PSYC 9140/MMI 914 Assessment and Treatment of Autism Spectrum Disorders (3 credits) PSYC 8550/MMI 855: Psychotherapeutic Interventions (3 credits) PSYC 8576/MMI 857: Behavior Analysis and Intervention (3 credits) PSYC 8700/MMI 870: Ethics and Law for Psychology and Applied Behavior Analysis (3 credits) PSYC 9570/MMI 957 Applied Behavior Analysis (3 credits) PSYC 9100/MMI 910 Small n Research Designs (3 credits) PSYC 9470 Practicum in Applied Behavior Analysis (12 credits, 750 hours- 1500 hours) PSYC 9960/MMI 896 Research other than Thesis (3 credits) or PSYC 8990/MMI 899: Thesis (6 credits)
+PSYC 9040/MMI 904: Proseminar: Learning (3 credits)

+PSYC 9560: Proseminar: Developmental Psychology (3 credits)

+MMI 813 Applications of Statistics in Psychology (3 credits)

+or PSYC 9130 Applications of Advance Statistics in Psychology (3 credits)

+PSYC 9150 Experimental Analysis of Behavior (3 credits)

+PSYC 9160 Behavior Analytic Approaches to Organizational Change and Human Performance Improvement (3 credits)

+PSYC 9050/MMI 905 Applied Behavior Analysis in Education (3 credits)

+PSYC 9140/MMI 914 Assessment and Treatment of Autism Spectrum Disorders (3 credits)

+PSYC 8550/MMI 855: Psychotherapeutic Interventions (3 credits)

+PSYC 8576/MMI 857: Behavior Analysis and Intervention (3 credits)

+PSYC 8700/MMI 870: Ethics and Law for Psychology and Applied Behavior Analysis (3 credits)

+PSYC 9570/MMI 957 Applied Behavior Analysis (3 credits)

+PSYC 9100/MMI 910 Small n Research Designs (3 credits)

+PSYC 9470 Practicum in Applied Behavior Analysis (12 credits, 750 hours- 1500 hours)

+PSYC 9960/MMI 896 Research other than Thesis (3 credits)

+or PSYC 8990/MMI 899: Thesis (6 credits)

 Courses are available online.
 Most online courses have a synchronous weekly meeting requirement.
 Students who are on campus may attend in person if possible.
-All students off campus will attend via a Video platform (e.g., Zoom).
-Research advisement may be online, but research will typically need to be onsite where the student is participating in practicum.
-Similarly, practicum is in-person, but may be off campus and supervision may be arranged to be virtual if needed and available.
-The placement and modality of research and practicum experiences need to be arranged between the student and faculty advisor.
+All students off campus will attend via a video platform (e.g., Zoom).
+Research advisement may be online, but research will typically need to be onsite where the student is participating in fieldwork experience or in another setting in person where research is occurring.
+The placement and modality of research supervision will be determined between the student and faculty advisor.
+Similarly, practicum/fieldwork experience is in-person, but may be off campus and supervision may be arranged to be virtual if needed and available.